meraxesism/ManTion/README.md

 python main.py
 ```
 - The system will open a live camera feed with real-time skeleton overlays.
-- If a human is detected, a visual warning and audible alarm will trigger.
+- If a human is detected:
+  - A visual warning and audible alarm will trigger.
+  - 2–3 images will be saved automatically with current date and time.
 - All events and errors are logged to `detections.log`.
 - Press `q` to quit safely.